 Bongos are Afro-Cuban in origin and are the most well-known hand drum.
 They are usually present in pairs, with one small (macho) and one larger (hembra) drum, and have a slightly tapered/ conical shaped wooden shell.

-Nowadays, manufacturers also use fibreglass and metal to craft bongos, so their tone can vary slightly between brands.
+Nowadays, manufacturers also use fiberglass and metal to craft bongos, so their tone can vary slightly between brands.

 Musicians should play the bongos using the palm of the hand and their fingertips.
 There are a variety of techniques you can learn when it comes to playing style, however, the bongo’s tone and rhythm is most often heard in cha-cha music and salsa thanks to the momentum the beat creates.

-Tabla drums originated in India and are a pair of non-identical drums which produce different sounds.
+Tabla drums originated in India and are a pair of non-identical drums that produce different sounds.